Homocysteine and hip fracture

 The elderly are vulnerable

 Often when a loved one has passed on, the surviving spouse could not be bothered to cook for him or herself.
-This is when they are particularly likely to be deficient in one or more of these vitamins and minerals that are so important in the prevention of a devastating hip fracture.
+This is when they are particularly likely to become deficient in one or more of these vitamins and minerals that are so important in the prevention of a devastating hip fracture.

 Simple balancing exercises done daily also help to prevent a fall.
 See newsletter #53 for more specifics[3].

-The take home from all of this complex science is that the elderly in particular need to be eating more greens; and in fact a wide range of coloured foods.
+The take-home from all of this complex science is that the elderly in particular need to be eating more greens; and in fact a wide range of coloured foods.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.